enriquevido/enriquevido/README.md

 # Hello There! 👋

-🌱 I'm currently practicing algorithms and data structures and also developing my JavaScript skills.
+🌱 I'm currently practicing algorithms and data structures and also developing my JS skills.

 # My skills 💻